Azure/KAN/docs/api/README.md

-# KAN: API overview
+# KAN API overview

-KAN API defines a common object model that describes the full stack of intelligent Edge solutions, from AI models to solutions to devices and sensors.
+KubeAI Application Nucleus for edge (KAN) API defines a common object model that describes the full stack of intelligent Edge solutions, from AI models to solutions to devices and sensors.
 Because these objects are defined as standard Kubernetes [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), you can use popular Kubernetes tools like [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/) to manipulate these objects.

 ## KAN API object models